 Risk Reporting and Measurement

-Risk governance provides a regimented set of rules that must be followed, including rules on how loans are assessed, what scores or metrics must be achieved for lending, authority and approvals, risk limits, and general oversight.
+Risk governance provides a regimented set of rules that must be followed, including how loans are assessed, what scores or metrics must be achieved for lending, authority and approvals, risk limits, and general oversight.

 Building the Right Credit Risk Framework for Your Financial Institution